clarkok/screeps-segdb/README.md

 # SegDB

-The SegDB is a key-value database designed for the programming MMORTS game [Screeps](https://screeps.com/).
+The SegDB is a key-value database designed for the programming MMORTS game [Screeps: World](https://screeps.com/).
 It can utilize the segments provided by the game, to gain access to the extra 10MB memory space.
 The database stores key-value pairs in strings across multiple segments, so you, as the user don't need to worry about the size limitation of individual segments.
 The database provides `get`, `set` and `delete` to operate a single key, and a few `list` methods to list a set of key-value pairs in lexicographical order.

 ## Usage